Viral respiratory illnesses and the Occupational Health and Safety Act

 The risk of exposure to viral respiratory illnesses, such as COVID‑19, in the workplace may increase during the fall and winter months or other periods of increased viral activity.
 Employers should put controls in place to address the hazard of exposure to viral respiratory illnesses such as COVID‑19.

-Employers can refer to the Management of Cases and Contacts of COVID‑19 for public health advice that COVID‑19 cases and contacts are expected to follow.
+Employers can refer to the COVID‑19 disease specific directions for public health advice that cases and contacts are expected to follow.
 Workplaces should review this information and future revisions to stay up to date on public health messaging to protect workers.

 Requirements for all workplaces under the Occupational Health and Safety Act